Leave a comment

 It’s by the Brother’s Grimm.

-Now one evening not long before Christmas, the man finished cutting out the leather as usual.
-But this time he said to his wife, “Let’s stay up to-night to see who it is that lends us this helping hand?”
+Now one evening, not long before Christmas, the man finished cutting out the leather as usual.
+This time he said to his wife, “Let’s stay up tonight to see who it is that lends us this helping hand?”

-The woman liked the idea, and lighted a candle, and then they hid themselves in a corner of the room, behind some clothes which were hanging up there, and watched.
+The woman liked the idea, and lighted a candle.
+Then they hid themselves in a corner of the room behind some clothes which were hanging up there, and watched.

-Next morning the woman said, “The little men have made us rich, and we really must show that we are grateful for it.
-They run about so, and have nothing on, and must be cold.
-I’ll tell you what I’ll do: I will make them little shirts, and coats, and vests, and trousers, and knit both of them a pair of stockings, and you can help too – make them two little pairs
+The next morning the woman said, “The little men have made us rich, and we really must show that we are grateful for it.
+They run about so, but have nothing on, and must be cold.
+I’ll tell you what I’ll do: I will make them little shirts, coats, vests, and trousers, and knit both of them a pair of stockings.
+You can help too – make them two little pairs of shoes.”

-The man said, “I shall be very glad to do it;” and one night, when everything was ready, they laid their presents all together on the table instead of the cut-out work.
-Then hid themselves to see what the little men would do.
+The man said, “I shall be very glad to do it.”
+One night, when everything was ready, they laid their presents altogether on the table instead of the cut out work.
+Then they hid themselves to see what the little men would do.

-At midnight they came bounding in, and wanted to get to work at once, but as they did not find any leather cut out, but only the pretty little articles of clothing, they were at first puzzled, and then delighted.
+At midnight they came bounding in, wanting to get to work at once, but as they did not find any leather cut out, but only the pretty little articles of clothing, they were at first puzzled – and then delighted.
 They dressed themselves very quickly, putting the pretty clothes on, and singing,

 “Now we are boys so fine to see,